batimat logo

 • Fixed assets.

-Based on the Bilan Carbone® data, the entire Batimat team took part in a series of consultation workshops aimed at identifying appropriate actions to reduce our footprint by 2022.
+Based on the Bilan Carbone® data, the entire Batimat team took part in a series of consultation workshops aimed at identifying appropriate actions to reduce our footprint since 2022.

 • Exhibitor and visitor travel, which represents 81% of our carbon footprint, or 26,000 tonnes of CO2e,